-Baillie Gifford is responsible for custody of the assets of the fund.
+TwentyFour is responsible for arranging the custody of the assets of the fund.
 The Scheme does not have a direct relationship with the custodian.

 Columbia Threadneedle Investments ("CTI") - short duration buy and maintain credit, LDI and money market cash

 The Scheme invests in short duration buy and maintain credit via a pooled fund called the Global Low Duration Credit Fund.